protomaps/PMTiles/spec/v3/spec.md

 PMTiles is a single-file archive format for tiled data.

+The recommended MIME Type for PMTiles is `application/vnd.pmtiles`.

 ## 2 Overview

 A PMTiles archive consists of five main sections: